ngoquanghuy99/POS-Tagging-BiLSTM-CRF/README.md

 - recurrent dropout: 0.01
 ## <a name="experiments"></a> Experiments
 ### <a name="data"></a> Data
-I test BI-LSTM-CRF networks on the Penn Treebank (POS tagging task), the table below shows the size of sentences, tokens and labels for training, validation and test sets respectively
+I test BI-LSTM-CRF networks on the Penn Treebank (POS tagging task), the table below shows the size of sentences, tokens and labels for training, validation and test sets respectively.
  *PTB POS* | |  |
  | :--- | :--- | :--- |
  *training* | sentence #, token # | 33458, 798284 |